WcAServices/atshop-docs/src/guide/index.md

 If your language of choice lacks any libraries and you would like to build your own DDP client, see the [DDP Spec](https://github.com/meteor/meteor/blob/devel/packages/ddp/DDP.md)

+---

+Relying on DDP does come with a bunch of "nice to have"s both for the development and user experience.
+Additionally, once a connection is established, communication between the server and client is considerably faster compared to your traditional REST API.